 It’s still smart to take common sense measures to protect your money, though.
 Make sure your chosen password or PIN is kept safely, and look into how to secure your mobile wallet in the event your phone is lost or stolen.
 This can be done remotely to block or wipe the information stored as required.

-Use your Wise account to hold 50+ currencies and make international transfers 6x cheaper than using your normal bank.
+Use your Wise account to hold 40+ currencies and you can make international transfers and save on fees along the way.
 And when you travel or shop online with international retailers, use your card in 200 countries to spend like a local and withdraw from anywhere.

 Wise uses smart technology to make sure you pay in the local currency wherever you are - and if you don’t hold the right currency in your account already, your card will automatically convert to it from the balance that’s cheapest for you.